GSA-TTS/astro-uswds/README.md

 # GSA-TTS Astro USWDS Starter Template

-This is a variation of the an Astro `create-astro` template using U.S. Web Design System v 3.0 (USWDS) and is focused on providing developers a starter template and reference implementation for Federalist/Cloud.gov Pages websites.
+This is a variation of the Astro `create-astro` template using U.S. Web Design System v 3.0 (USWDS) and is focused on providing developers a starter template and reference implementation for Federalist/Cloud.gov Pages websites.

 This project strives to be compliant with requirements set by 21st Century IDEA Act.
 The standards require that a website or digital service: